 Registration & Reservations

-- The full series is currently only available for PUSD families via the Piedmont Store.
-General subscriptions will be available soon.
+- The full series is currently available for PUSD families and the general public via the Piedmont Store.
+Click HERE for details.

 All events will be from 7:30 pm to 9:00 pm.

-All events will be held at Piedmont High School (800 Magnolia Ave, Piedmont)
+All events will be held at the Ellen Driscoll Theater (325 Highland Avenue, Piedmont)

 unless otherwise noted.